iamsrp/dexter/README.md

 The inputs are ways to get requests into the system.
 A simple **unsecured** socket-based one is provided in `test_config`, which you can telnet to and type into.

 Inputs which convert spoken audio into text are also provided.
 The `DeepSpeechInput` class has great accuracy but be sure to be using the versions which use TensorFlowLite (0.9.0 and up), since the prior versions are super slow.
 The default configutations look for the model and scorer files in `${HOME}/deepspeech`.

+Since the future DeepSpeech is currently looking uncertain you should also try out the Vosk speech-to-text engine.
+It's newer but seems to work well.

 If the client is too slow at speech-to-text then you might want to consider off-loading some of the work to a machine with decent horse-power; see the `RemoteInput` class for doing that.
 The `PocketSphinxInput` class works with decent speed on a Raspberry Pi, but its accuracy isn't great.